< Back Home Next >

 The Coin Galleries: Later Mughals

 After the death of Aurangzeb, there was a fierce battle for succession, and the steady downward spiral of the empire's fortunes began.
 The intercenine warfare weakened the center, allowing empires such as the Sikh and Maratha empires to grow on the periphery.
 Mughal governors such as the Nawab of Awadh and the Nizam of Hyderabad, saw their chance to assert their independence as well.
+Afghans seized on the situation to raid and loot Delhi.
 Finally, the European colonial powers also saw an opportunity to expand their influence.
 The Portuguese had arrived as traders even before the Mughals, and the British East India Company had been created near the end of Akbar's reign.
 Now, as the Mughal empire started to fragment, the European powers began flexing their muscle, leading to the colonization of most of the country.

 Weight: 11.04 gm.
 Diameter: 21 mm Die axis: 2 o'clock